livecomsjournal/article_templates/README.md

 * Check out the [Information for Authors](information_for_authors.md) for more tips and tricks for getting started with [LaTeX](https://www.latex-project.org/) and [GitHub](https://github.com).

 * Start writing and invite collaborators!

+### LaTeX Requirements

+Our templates require a relatively recent LaTeX installation and have been tested with these versions and others:
+- MacTex 2017
+- XeLaTeX
+- LuaLaTeX
+- TeXLive2016/2017

+There are known compatibility issues with TeXLive 2015.

 ## Acknowledgments
 We are particularly grateful to eLife for providing the excellent LaTeX template (under the CC-BY license) which provided the starting point for LiveCoMS' templates, and to [LianTze Lim](https://github.com/liantze) ([http://liantze.penguinattack.org](http://liantze.penguinattack.org)) who provided support in adapting the class file and template from eLife v 1.4.